Rancho San Pedro Research/Robert Gillingham Collection

 Abstract

-This collection includes correspondence, brochures, newsclippings, papers, and copies of historical documents related to the Rancho San Pedro.
+This collection includes correspondence, brochures, news clippings, papers, articles, and copies of historical documents related to the Rancho San Pedro such as maps, deeds, wills, and legal documents.
 Subjects include the Dominguez Adobe and Claretian Seminary, families descended from the Dominguez sisters, companies owned by these descendants, and the history of the Rancho San Pedro.
+A majority of this collection contains drafts of a series of articles entitled "Stories of the Rancho San Pedro", most likely written by Robert C. Gillingham.
+For more material related to the Rancho San Pedro, please consult the Rancho San Pedro Collection.

 Acquisition Information